 ~~ The first section of this topic is shown below ~~

 - Staphylococcus genus (Staph): gram-positive beta-hemolytic bacteria; occur singly, in pairs, short chains and clusters (from Greek staphylé, "bunch of grapes").
 Ubiquitous colonizers of skin and mucous membranes, esp anterior nares.

 - Coagulase negative Staph (CoNS) >30 species, 15 of which are human pathogens.

 - S. epidermidis, S. saprophyticus (novobiocin resistant), S. haemolyticus, S. lugdunensis and S. schleiferi most common.

 - Superantigens (enterotoxins and toxic shock syndrome toxin [TSST])

 - Enzymes (exfoliative toxins - staphylococcal scalded-skin syndrome)

-- Staph grow rapidly on blood agar and other non-selective media.
-They can survive harsh environmental conditions, high salt media, & are relatively heat-resistant.
+- Staph grow rapidly on blood agar and other non-selective media, can survive harsh environmental conditions (high salt media), and are relatively heat-resistant.

-- Methicillin resistance: >80% of CoNS, and an increasing number of both hospital acquired & community acquired SA (MRSA) encompasses all B-lactam antibiotics, including cephalosporins.
+- Methicillin resistance: >80% of CoNS, and an increasing number of both hospital-acquired & community-acquired MRSA.
 Vancomycin-intermediate resistance (VISA) and vancomycin-resistant strains have emerged.